 Since the beginning of 2017, Gero Corman is part of the Digitalization team at the Volkswagen Group.
 Working now on a strategic level, he still enjoys designing and printing ideas with his 3D-printer at home.

 For 26 years until the end of 2019 Klaus Roeser has been working for the Paul Schockemöhle group and since 2007 amongst others as managing director with Paul Schockemöhle Logistics GmbH & Co.KG (PSL).
 In this time he has been responsible for developing PSL into a modern, middle sized logistics company seated in the heart of the economically strong “Oldenburger Münsterland” in northwest Germany.
 Driven by a strong entrepreneurial approach, he is convinced about the importance of spotting disruptive potentials of 3D business models at an early stage and to act accordingly and decisive.
 He is active in transferring the 3D technology into the small and medium sized business sector in economically strong rural areas.
 Ever since he was a child and during military service, bank apprenticeship and his studies in business administration Klaus Roeser has been devoted to horses; these days in his role as chef d’équipe he is a strong pillar of the successful German national dressage team.

-After studying business administration at the Friedrich-Alexander-University Erlangen-Nuremberg, Oliver Cynamon initially worked as a management consultant for ten years.
-He then held various positions in the printing and media industry for a further ten years as a member of the board of directors, executive board and managing director.
-In 2013 he entered the 3D printing industry while founding a start-up for customizable lifestyle products which were manufactured by using additive manufacturing.
-Since July 2017 Oliver Cynamon has been part of the FIT team and as the CEO of the FIT Production GmbH responsible for the Marketing activities of the Group and the serial AM business.
+After studying business administration at the Friedrich-Alexander-University Erlangen-Nuremberg, Oliver Cynamon worked as a management consultant for ten years.
+For ten more years he held various positions in the printing and media industry as managing director and member of the board of directors and the executive board.
+He entered the 3D printing industry in 2013, founding a start-up brand for customizable, additively manufactured lifestyle products.
+In July 2017 he joined the FIT Additive Manufacturing Group.
+As managing director of FIT Production GmbH, he is responsible for the worldwide serial AM business while also leading the business development and marketing activities of the whole group.